An optimal control perspective on diffusion-based generative modeling: Introduction

 \subsection{Related work}

-\paragraph{Diffusion models:} Starting from DPMs~\cite{sohl2015deep}, a number of works have contributed to the success of diffusion-based generative modeling, see, e.g.,~\cite{ho2020denoising,kingma2021variational,nichol2021improved,vahdat2021score,song2020improved}.
-We are building upon the SDE-based formulation developed by~\cite{song2020score} which connects diffusion models to score matching~\cite{hyvarinen2005estimation}.
+\paragraph{Diffusion models:} Starting from DPMs~\citep{sohl2015deep}, a number of works have contributed to the success of diffusion-based generative modeling, see, e.g.,~\cite{ho2020denoising,kingma2021variational,nichol2021improved,vahdat2021score,song2020improved}.
+We are building upon the SDE-based formulation developed by~\cite{song2020score} which connects diffusion models to score matching~\citep{hyvarinen2005estimation}.
 The underlying idea of time-reversing a stochastic process dates back to work by~\cite{nelson1967dynamical,anderson1982reverse,haussmann1986time,follmer1988random}.
 Notably,~\cite{pavon1989stochastic} connects the log-density of such a reverse-time SDE to an HJB equation.
-In this setting, we extend the results of~\cite{huang2021variational} on the (continuous-time) ELBO of diffusion models and provide novel insights from the perspective of optimal control and path space measures.
+In this setting, we extend the results of~\cite{huang2021variational} on the (continuous-time) ELBO of diffusion models and provide further insights from the perspective of optimal control and path space measures.

 For further previous work on optimal control in the context of generative modeling, we refer the reader to~\cite{tzen2019theoretical,de2021diffusion,pavon2022local,holdijk2022path}.
+Connections between optimal control and time-reversals of stochastic processes have also been analyzed by \cite{maoutsa2022deterministic, maoutsa2023geometric}.
+Finally, we refer to \cite{richter2023improved} for further generalizations based on the path space perspective and to \cite{zhang2023mean} for recent work on interpreting generative modeling via mean-field games.